Photo credit: Pine Watt

 - When you’re able to explain with a great deal of self-awareness why you’re interested in specific opportunities, people will want to help you, and the right people will want to hire you.
 It’s difficult to help someone with a vague idea; specifics allow people to know where they come into the picture.
 If you think you know exactly what you want to do but haven’t gotten any offers, there’s a reason.

-In the Discovery phase, nearly all our clients discover things about themselves they hadn’t previously realized.
-But even for the ones who knew most of it before, they are able to state what they want, why they want it, and what they offer with a clarity they didn’t have before.
+In the Visualize phase, nearly all our clients discover things about themselves they hadn’t previously realized.
+But even for the ones who knew most of it before, they are able to state what they want, why they want it, and what they offer with the clarity they didn’t have before.

 Published on 5/24/2019